-We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, and we discussed the first verse:
+We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, with the first verse:

 (1) May I always cherish all limited beings by considering how far superior they are to wish-granting gems for actualizing the supreme aim.